Falkitop/CVR-IntroSkipper/README.md

 # ChilloutVR-IntroSkipper
 Lets you skip the intro at the beginning of the game.
+MelonLoader Only

 # Building this project